marshallswain/AmityApp/README.md

 <img src="http://i.imgur.com/1e7v2tb.png" title="Main Server Page - List Mode" />

-Amity uses Node.js and Express on the server, CanJS and Steal on the client.
+Amity uses Node.js and FeathersJS on the server, CanJS and Steal on the client.

 It currently only supports MongoDB.